Folio Studio

 In the UK, ISBNs are issued by Nielsen Book Services (isbn.nielsenbook.co.uk).

-Unlike some countries, the UK has no government scheme for free ISBNs for individual authors.
+Unlike Canada or France, the UK has no government scheme for free ISBNs for individual authors.
 Nielsen is the only official route.

 France and Francophone Countries: AFNIL